 Two generations ago, when a woman was diagnosed with breast cancer, she had a radical mastectomy — a grueling procedure to remove the breast, the underlying chest muscle and the lymph nodes.
 This caused incredible disfigurement.
 A major step forward came in the 1960s when a randomized clinical trial showed that a simple mastectomy that left the chest muscle intact resulted in similar survival.

 It was the beginning of realizing that sometimes less is more.

 “It’s hard to pull back on treatment.
-It takes a certain type of patient and a certain type of bravery to be willing to forgo treatment in order to help determine if that’s an option for future generations,” says Anne Schott, M.D., professor of internal medicine and associate director of clinical research at the U-M Comprehensive Cancer Center.
+It takes a certain type of patient and a certain type of bravery to be willing to forgo treatment in order to help determine if that’s an option for future generations,” says Anne Schott, M.D., professor of internal medicine and associate director of clinical research at the U-M Rogel Cancer Center.

 Over time, studies have allowed surgeons to scale back treatment even more.
 Lumpectomy followed by radiation is just as effective as mastectomy.
 Many women do not need all their axillary lymph nodes removed, a procedure that can cause severe swelling and serious infections.

 “We’ve come to understand that radical surgical treatment is not universally beneficial,” says Jacqueline Jeruss, M.D., Ph.D., director of the Breast Care Center at the U-M Rogel Cancer Center.

 “We want to offer patients the best treatment possible, tailored to their disease presentation.
 We aim to identify a surgical plan that removes the cancer while sparing the patient the potentially avoidable and unnecessary morbidities of surgical care,” she adds.

 More precise radiation treatments